CarlosChicata/data_world_portfolio/Concepts/Data warehouse/Kimball focus/README.md

 ### Hot Swappable Dimensions
 `Hot swappable dimensionsare used when the same fact table is alternatively paired with different copies of the same dimension`.
 For example, a single fact table containing stock ticker quotes could be simultaneously exposed to multiple separate investors, each of whom has unique and proprietar y attributes assigned to different stocks.

+### Abstract Generic Dimensions
+`Some  modelers are attracted to abstract generic dimensions.
+For example, their schemas include a single generic location dimension rather than embedded geographic attributes in the store, warehouse, and customer dimensions`.
+Similarly, their person dimension includes rows for employees, customers, and vendor contacts because they are all human beings, regardless that significantly different attributes are collected for each type. `Abstract generic dimensions should be avoided in dimensional models.
+The attribute sets associated with each type often differ.
+If the attributes are common, such as a geographic state, then they should be uniquely labeled to distinguish a store’s state from a customer’s`.
+Finally, dumping all varieties of locations, people, or products into a single dimension invariably results in a larger dimension table. `Data abstraction may be appropriate in the operational source system or ETL processing, but it negatively impacts query performance and legibility in the dimensional model`.

 ## Integration via Conformed Dimensions
 Techniques to integrate data from diff erent business processes.